 (excluding the Indianapolis 500)

-Order – Qualifying order is determined by a blind draw conducted on set-up day.
+Order – Qualifying order is determined by a blind draw.

 Warm-up laps – Each car is permitted two warm-up laps prior to the timed qualification laps.
 Race director may permit additional warm-up laps if deemed necessary.